nobodyscripts/LeafBlowerScript/UsersettingsHelp.md

 BankRunsSpammer: (Default) true
 Enables the boss farmer background script while using bank maintainer.

-BankCycleTime: (Default) true
+BankDepositTime: (Default) 5
-Amount of time to wait between bank maintainer cycles (in seconds)
+Amount of time to wait between bank maintainer cycles (in minutes), applies to Leafton mode as well.

 LeaftonCraftEnabled: (Default) true
 Enable autoclicker on the stop button in the crafting window during Leafton